GodfatherAce/DataScienceCourse/BigData/BigDataAnalytics.md

 Big Data Analytics
 =======================
+- Big data analytics is the application of advanced analytic techniques to very large, diverse data sets that often include varied data types and streaming data.

+- Big data analytics explores the granular details of business operations and customer interactions that seldom find their way into a data warehouse or standard report, including unstructured data coming from sensors, devices, third parties, Web applications, and social media - much of it sourced in real time on a large scale.
+Using advanced analytics techniques such as predictive analytics, data mining, statistics, and natural language processing, businesses can study big data to understand the current state of the business and track evolving aspects such as customer behavior.
+New methods of working with big data, such as Hadoop and MapReduce, also offer alternatives to traditional data warehousing.

 - Big data analytics is the process of examining large amounts of data of a variety of types (big data) to uncover hidden patterns, unknown correlations and other useful information.
 Such information can provide competitive advantages over rival organizations and result in business benefits, such as more effective marketing and increased revenue.

 - The primary goal of big data analytics is to help companies make better business decisions by enabling data scientists and other users to analyze huge volumes of transaction data as well as other data sources that may be left untapped by conventional business intelligence (BI) programs.
 These other data sources may include Web server logs and Internet clickstream data, social media activity reports, mobile-phone call detail records and information captured by sensors.
 Some people exclusively associate big data and big data analytics with unstructured data of that sort, but consulting firms like Gartner Inc. and Forrester Research Inc. also consider transactions and other structured data to be valid forms of big data.